bobbybudnick/SFS-Infrastructure/README.md

 voltage monitoring and could be tailored for battery voltage monitoring.
 Other future applications include IOT electric switch control/POE control/WOL control.
 CENTRAL_POWER_ADMINISTRATION - server script running in workstation background
+CENTRAL_POWER_ADMINISTRATION_HELPER - heavy lifting of logging in and shutdown
 LISTENER - example client
 11. Network AI
 Star Trek has inspired the creation of this currently passive "AI".
 It only